-The influence of the mountains on meteorology is a problem of long standing interest.
-At the synoptic scales, this interest is due to the fact that mountains can help the development of cyclones in their lee side, or induce cold surges that can travel equatorward along the eastern mountain flanks.
-The problem of lee cyclogenesis was studied extensively in the 80s and 90s.
-It has been documented in case studies (e.g. Buzzi and Tibaldi 1978; Clark 1990), numerical studies (Egger 1988), and partly explained by theoretical models (Pierrehumbert 1985; Smith 1984, 1986; Speranza et al. 1985).
+The influence of mountains on meteorology is a problem of longstanding interest.
+At the synoptic scales, this interest follows the fact that mountains can help the development of cyclones on their lee side or induce cold surges that can travel equatorward along the eastern mountain flanks.
+The problem of lee cyclogenesis was studied extensively in the 1980s and 1990s.
+It has been documented in case studies (e.g., Buzzi and Tibaldi 1978; Clark 1990) and numerical studies (Egger 1988) and partly explained by theoretical models (Pierrehumbert 1985; Smith 1984, 1986; Speranza et al. 1985).
 The cold surges are a growing topic of interest because they are an important source of atmospheric variability in winter along the eastern flanks of the major mountain ranges (Hsu and Wallace 1985).
-They are also relevant for the global climate because they connect the meteorology of the midlatitudes to the tropical one (Garreaud 2001; Chen et al. 2004).
-As an illustration of this, the east-asian cold surges interact with the winter monsoon over eastern Asia, the South China Sea, the Maritime Continent, and even the Bay of Bengal (Chang et al. 1979; Chang and Lau 1980; Slingo 1998; Tangang et al. 2008; Mailler and Lott 2009).
+They are also relevant for the global climate because they connect the meteorology of the midlatitudes to that in the tropics (Garreaud 2001; Chen et al. 2004).
+As an illustration of this, the East Asian cold surges interact with the winter monsoon over eastern Asia, the South China Sea, the Maritime Continent, and even the Bay of Bengal (Chang et al. 1979; Chang and Lau 1980; Slingo 1998; Tangang et al. 2008; Mailler and Lott 2009).